Updated: Feb 6

-What we’re talking about here, is RESILIENCY, which the Webster-Merriam dictionary describes as, “an ability to recover from or adjust easily to adversity or change.”
+What we’re talking about here, is RESILIENCE, which the Merriam-Webster dictionary describes as:

 The resilient among us are easy to spot – they’re the ones who refuse to give up even in the face of devastating loss or challenges.